Skip to contents

 • indicates a check that downstream checks depend on failed, causing early return of the validation process (a <error/check_error> condition class object was returned)

-• indicates an execution error occured and the check was not able to complete (a <error/check_exec_error> condition class object was returned).
+• indicates an execution error occurred and the check was not able to complete (a <error/check_exec_error> condition class object was returned).
 Will cause early return if expected check failure output was a <error/check_error>.

 • indicates a check was skipped (a <message/check_info> condition class object was returned)